 The next instance they were standing in Zeta’s house.
-She climbed into bed, her mind racing frantically.
+She climbed into bed, her mind racing.
 She was being hunted, and that would never do.
 Zeta drifted to sleep with her anger rising.
 Tomorrow would be an interminable day.
 She would speak with the king.

 Zeta stretched as she stepped through her doorway in the low light of the morning.
 She looked around.
 The village was still quiet.
 There were a few of the elder mothers stoking the flames to begin the morning meals.
 She saw something move from the corner of her eye.
-She turned to see an envoy for the king coming towards her.
+There was an envoy for the king coming towards her.
 She knew why he was coming.

 “The king has requested your presence,” he said.